valancej/documentation/_pro/continuous-deployment/aws.md

 {% csnote info %}
 This article is about deploying to AWS using Codeship Pro.
 If you are unfamiliar with Codeship Pro, we recommend our [getting started guide]({{ site.baseurl }}{% link _pro/quickstart/getting-started.md %}) or [the features overview page](http://codeship.com/features/pro).

-You can find a [sample repo for deploying to AWS with Codeship Pro](https://github.com/codeship-library/aws-utilities) on Github.
+You can find a [sample repo for deploying to AWS with Codeship Pro](https://github.com/codeship-library/aws-utilities) on GitHub.
 {% endcsnote %}

 * include a table of contents